Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 It's not new.

-These people have been out there for decades, But the right champion never came along.
+These people have been out there for decades, but the right champion never came along.

 Like his fans, Trump is indifferent to the issues of sexual orientation that animate the declining religious right.

-Trump's platform combines positions that are shared by many populists, but are anephema to movement conservatives, a defense of social security, a guarantee of universal health care, economic nationalist trade policies.
+Trump's platform combines positions that are shared by many populists, but are anathema to movement conservatives.

-He says there's been a whole cadre of people.
+He says there's been a whole cadre of people that don't care about social issues.

-A whole cadre of conservatives don't want to wash their hands of all that, but they've never had the right guy come along, and Trump's the guy.
+A whole cadre of conservatives don't want to wash their hands of all that, but they've never had the right guy come along and Trump's the guy.

 Trump comes along.

-They they don't mind social security, these people.
+They don't mind Social Security, these people.

-They want government-run health care.
+They want government-run healthcare.

 Hostility to both illegal immigration and high levels of legal immigration or legal immigration, a position which free market conservatives had fought to marginalize, has moved very quickly from heresy to orthodoxy in the GOP.

-And in this case, the success of Trump is being used by some people, and this is folks, it's not just happening to the Republican Party.
+And in this case, the success of Trump is being used by some people.

 The Trump success is providing ammunition for enemies of anything not liberal.